 • Enforcement – Enforce fire codes.
 While buildings are being designed and built, ensure that the work is done within required fire codes.
 Once construction is completed, fire and life safety codes should be followed and enforced.

 • Education – Teach people how to prevent fires and what to do in the event of a fire.
 Most people really do not know what to do in the event of a fire.
 Most think they do, but when you quiz them on it, you will be amazed on how many do not.

 If all departments followed this plan, there is a good chance fires would be dramatically reduced.
-But few people have ever heard of it.
+But most people do not know of the plan or ever heard of it.
 It has not been mentioned in major fire publications for many years.
 In fact, the report was practically unheard of until 1996, when Fire Protection Engineer Azarang (Ozzie) Mirkhah, P.E., EFO, of Las Vegas Fire & Rescue found the report while working on a research project at the National Fire Academy and made people aware of it.

 In most cases, fire prevention receives the least amount of attention and certainly the least amount of the department’s operating budget.
 Of the “Three E’s,” education usually gets the least amount.
 Every age group should receive fire and life safety education, as each group has its own particular needs.
 Small children do not know what to do when there is a fire or understand why we do things like have fire drills.
 Drills reinforce “conditioned reflexes” that is practiced monthly in school, but most fire deaths occur in the home.
 How many times do children practice or know what to do in the home?

 Adults are the ones who take care of the children and are responsible for them.
 But many times, the children know more of what to do in the event of a fire because of what they learned in school.
 Adults should receive the highest amount of fire and life safety education both for home and at work.